awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

 | Subnet under Network interfaces \(Add network interface\) | Subnets under Node Group network configuration on the Specify networking page |
 | Shutdown behavior and Stop \- Hibernate behavior under Advanced details\.
 Retain default Don't include in launch template setting in launch template for both settings\. | No equivalent\.
 Amazon EKS must control the instance lifecycle, not the Auto Scaling group\. |

-The following table lists the settings that are prohibited in a managed node group configuration\.
+The following table lists the prohibited settings in a managed node group configuration\.
 It also lists similar settings, if any are available, which are required in a launch template\.
 The listed settings are the settings that appear in the console\.
 They might have similar names in the AWS CLI and SDK\.

 | Amazon EKS node group configuration – Prohibited |  Launch template |